cahoover/rt-exeges-hugo/content/features/index.md

 ---
 **Exeges turns your sources into a corpus, then records what your organization learns directly on it.** Documents, datasets, filings, and transcripts are ingested as versioned sources — structure intact, not flattened into chunks — and given stable coordinates, the way latitude and longitude anchor a point to a map.

+Findings are made the way you already work.
+Ask a question in plain language and get an answer synthesized across the whole corpus.
+Turn an agent loose on a section and let it investigate.
+Run a deterministic pass and flag every occurrence at once.
+What's different isn't the asking, it's that the answer doesn't evaporate when the session closes.

 Every finding, by human, machine, or AI, is filed as a durable annotation at those coordinates.
 An annotation lives on the document, points at the text that proves it, and holds its position as the corpus grows and changes around it.

 ## Three kinds of authors.
 One layer.